 I love snacking on almonds, especially in the spring & summer when heavier food isn't too appealing.
-There are actually a ton of health benefits to eating nuts – in this guest post, Alex L. shares seven..
+There are many health benefits to eating nuts; learn more here.

 Phytosterols and Fiber

 Phytosterols, also known as plant sterols, are plant molecules that occur naturally in various types of food (including nuts) and are similar to cholesterol.
 Their job is meddling with cholesterol absorption in the intestines by grabbing on to cholesterol receptors in the body.